Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Introduction

 All these approaches are slow in the sense that they have to solve global partial differential equations at each Newton or operator-splitting iteration.
+This is expensive, even if efficient multigrid methods are used for the linear subproblems (as, e.g., in~\cite{jodlbauer_langer_wick:2020}).
 When the methods use direct sparse solvers for the linear tangent problems, memory consumption can become problematic, too.
 At the same time, the problem of small-strain phase-field brittle fracture has a lot of elegant variational structure; in particular, it fits directly into the rate-independent framework of \citet{mielke_roubicek:2015}.
 As a consequence, implicit time discretization leads to a sequence of coercive minimization problems for the displacement and damage fields together.
 These problems are not convex, but they are biconvex, i.e., convex (even strongly convex) in each variable separately.
 Pointwise inequality restrictions $\dot{d} \ge 0$ to handle the irreversibility of the fracture process as proposed in \cite{miehe+welschinger+hofacker10a} reduce the smoothness of the objective functional, but do not influence its convexity or coercivity properties.
-The same holds for anisotropic energy splits based on linear quantities or the eigenvalues of the mechanical strain.
+The same holds for anisotropic energy splittings based on linear quantities or the eigenvalues of the mechanical strain.